nenad0707/AutoBicepSuite/README.md

 storage-account.bicep
 README.md

+## 🛠️ Prerequisites

+Before you can deploy this project, you will need:

+- An Azure account with an active subscription.
+- The Azure CLI installed on your local machine.
+- PowerShell for running the `azureScript.ps1` script.
+- GitHub account to setup the GitHub Actions workflow.

 ## ⚠️ Note

 The Azure resources used in this project are temporary as they are part of an Azure Cloud Sandbox which was purchased temporarily.
 Please ensure to replace these resources with your own before deploying the project.